neethajohn/sonic-mgmt/tests/pytest.org.md

 # Pytest organization proposal

 This proposal intends to achieve the following
-  - standard way of categorizing tests
+  - Have a standard way of categorizing tests
-  - have some guidelines around test file organization
+  - Have some guidelines around test file organization
   - Complicated test sequences can be written as single standalone scripts
-  - have a master wrapper for test execution
+  - Have a master wrapper for test execution
-  - follow common doc style
+  - Follow common documentation style
   - Test result organization

 ## Test categorization